Guides

 Getting Started

-You can have your first AI agent running in under two minutes.
-No integrations needed — just deploy and start chatting.
+You can hire your first AI specialist in under two minutes.
+No integrations needed up front — meet them, sign them on, then connect tools as you go.

 - Create an account at tamalebot.com.
 Enter your email and you'll get a sign-in code — no password needed.